duckduckgo/tracker-radar-collector/README.md

 - `init(options)` which is called before the crawl begins
 - `addTarget(targetInfo)` which is called whenever new target is created (main page, iframe, web worker etc.)
+- `postLoad()` which is called after the page has loaded.
+This is the place for executing heavy page interactions (`extraExecutionTimeMs` is applied after this hook).

 There are couple of built-in collectors in the `collectors/` folder. `CookieCollector` is the simplest one and can be used as a template.